hypersign-protocol/docs/hypersign-identity-network/developers/hid-node.md

 #### Validator Node

-It is a full node, which has a significant stake in the network and activately takes part in the validation process.
+It is a full node, which has a significant stake in the network and actively takes part in the validation process.

 #### Seed Node

-It's purpose is to introduce newly connected nodes, to other nodes in the network, and disconnects after doing so.
+Its purpose is to introduce newly connected nodes, to other nodes in the network, and disconnects after doing so.

 In order to run in seed mode, set `pex = true` and `seed_mode = true` in `<hid-node config dir>/config/config.toml`